GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 - Review values chosen for `sessionIdUnusedLifetime` and `sessionIdLifetime` at `Configuration` > `JSON Configuration` > `oxAuth` page and make sure sessions won't last longer than an average user would need; longer living sessions present higher risks of session hijacking and unauthorized access from shared/public devices

 - Review configuration of oxAuth's built-in filter implementing [CORS protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) located in section `corsConfigurationFilters` at `Configuration` > `JSON Configuration` > `oxAuth`.
-These controls dictate web services at which domains are expected to host on-page scripts which may generate requests to oxAuth API's endpoints - and thus should be allowed to access data send in responses to them.
+These controls dictate web services at which domains are expected to host on-page scripts which may generate requests to oxAuth API's endpoints - and thus should be allowed to access data sent in responses to them.
 This is especially important if the OP must support on-page OIDC clients employing implicit or hybrid flows.
 By default the filter will allow RPs at any domain the right to view the data.

 ## Open ports